Kalki and S S Vasan

 The Reconciliation

-Following the massive success of Vasan's enormously successful movie ‘Avvayar’, Kalki participated in the felicitations for the movie’s success in 1954.
+Following the massive success of Vasan's blockbuster ‘Avvayar’, Kalki participated in the felicitations for the movie’s success in 1954.
 He paid a heartfelt tribute to the movie and its maker, Vasan.
 Vasan returned the compliment by saying his patriotic and artistic instincts were entirely due to his association with Kalki.
 By this time, their acrimony definitely seemed to be a thing of the past.

 Ponniyin Pudhalvar does not detail all the incidents that contributed to the reconciliation between the two men.
 But it does make it clear that cordiality had been restored to their relationship by the time of this episode.